Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Experiments

 \subsection{Acoustic model}

-Both the PIT-ASR with separate decoding and the proposed ASR with joint decoding employ an DNN based acoustic model.
-Both models are trained in PyTorch~\cite{PyTorch} framework using permutation invariant training (PIT)\cite{kolbek2017,QIAN20181} with cross entropy (CE) loss function.
-We can use PIT-CE objective function for both approaches, since, for every frame, both neural networks predicts probabilities of being in HMM state $v_t^\spkrA$ and $v_t^\spkrB$ although, the state probabilities are modeled in different manner.
+Both the PIT-ASR with separate decoding and the proposed ASR with joint decoding employ a DNN-based acoustic model.
+Both models are trained in PyTorch~\cite{PyTorch} using permutation invariant training (PIT)\cite{kolbek2017,QIAN20181} with cross entropy (CE) loss function.
+We can use PIT-CE objective function for both approaches, since, for every frame, both neural networks predict probabilities of being in HMM state $v_t^\spkrA$ and $v_t^\spkrB$ although, the state probabilities are modeled in different manner.

-Both networks shares the same architecture, which consist of TDNN~\cite{peddinti15b_tdnn} layers with 384 units followed by batch normalization and ReLu activation function.
+Both networks shares the same architecture: TDNN~\cite{peddinti15b_tdnn} layers with 384 units followed by batch normalization and ReLu activation function.
 We compared neural networks with 5 or 10 TDNN layers.
 The neural network for separate decoding contains 2 output layers with size of 62 each.
 On the other hand, the neural network used with joint decoding consist of single output layer with the size of $62\times62$, i.e. $3844$.
-Note that the size of joint network output layer grows exponentially w.r.t. to number of speakers.
+Note that the size of joint network output layer grows exponentially w.r.t. number of speakers.
 We discuss how this issue can be addressed in Section~\ref{sec:discussion}.
 The input consists of 40-dimensional MFCCs.